 Eastern Europe

 The reason why the data provided by the two sources differs so much is the salary gap between various developer tiers.
-For instance, a Junior mobile developer in Eastern Europe earns about $ 36K per year depending on the company and project, while Senior developers settle below the 80K mark.
+For instance, a Junior mobile developer in Eastern Europe earns about $39.6K per year depending on the company and project, while Senior developers settle below the 60K mark.

-Far-east and South American countries have low software development costs in general; the only concern is their capability to actually deliver quality code in a certain niche.
+Far-East and South American countries have low software development costs in general; the only concern is their capability to actually deliver quality code in a certain niche.
 On the other hand, European, British, and North American developers seem largely overpriced.

-Despite the fact that React developers are easier to come by, the mere fact that Flutter is backed up by Google makes it a serious React Native alternative to consider.
+Despite the fact that React Native developers are easier to come by, the mere fact that Flutter is backed up by Google makes it a serious React Native alternative to consider.

 By the way, cross-platform app development is what DOIT software specializes in.
-So, are you looking for experienced developers to help you launch a project from scratch or assist the main team with particular features?
+So, are you looking for experienced mobile developers to help you launch a project from scratch or assist the main team with particular features?
 Get in touch, we’ll gladly do it for you.

-Contact usThe former is authored and being developed by Google with the Dart programming language.
-The latter is led by Facebook and runs on JavaScript.
+Request CVsThe former is authored and being developed by Google with the Dart programming language.
+The latter is led by Meta and runs on JavaScript.
 Both frameworks are open-source and accept community contributions.

 Flutter is better in terms of performance, features, and portability.
 However, React popularity makes the latter a decent market rival because its developers are easier to find.